 Students are included in the Students with Disabilities, LEP Students, or Economically Disadvantaged Students group if their Student Information Repository System (SIRS) records show them to be members of the group at any time during the reporting year.
+Students who are not identified as students with disabilities in the current school year but who were identified in at least one of the previous two school years are included in the current year's students with disabilities group for performance calculations if the group includes 30 or more current students with disabilities.
+Former

-Former LEP students who reached proficiency in English on the New York State English as a Second Language Achievement Test (NYSESLAT) in one of the previous two school years are included in the current year's LEP group for performance calculations if the LEP group includes 30 or more current LEP students.
+LEP students who reached proficiency in English on the New York State English as a Second Language Achievement Test (NYSESLAT) in at least one of the previous two school years are included in the current year's LEP group for performance calculations if the LEP group includes 30 or more current LEP students.
 Economically disadvantaged students are those reported with a Program Service Code that indicates that they are "Poverty-from low-income family."